ConduitIO/conduit/README.md

   Conduit exposes metrics.
 * [Connector Plugins](https://github.com/ConduitIO/conduit/blob/main/docs/plugins.md) contains insights about how Conduit is communicating with connector plugins and how you can build your own connector plugin.

+## Known limitations

+While Conduit is built on strong foundations and experiences from running similar systems, it's not production ready at the moment.
+Following features are on the roadmap and yet to be implemented:
+1. Standard record format - we plan to have the records implement a single standard for CDC events.
+2. Delivery and ordering guarantees - from the experience we have so far, messages created internally are reliably delivered through
+   Conduit (from source nodes, over processing nodes to destination nodes).
+However, we still need good end-to-end, full-scale tests to actually prove that.
+3. Performance guarantees (for the core) - reasons are identical to reasons for delivery guarantees.
+4. Dynamic loading of list of plugins - currently, the API cannot return the list of all available plugins and the available configuration parameters.
+Consequently, the UI has the plugin paths and configuration parameters hard-coded.

 ## Contributing